-- Providing all the certificates and degrees that current resources allow to meet workforce projections as issued by the State of Hawaii and County of Maui reports. - Nurse Aide Training meets the high workforce demand in the health care industry. - County of Maui Molokai Community Plan places strong emphasis on the growth and support of agriculture, which the MCC Molokai Farm can help to facilitate. - Strong community support and initial planning occurring in creating educational opportunities for those interested in "Green Jobs." - Federally funded programs assisting high school students taking remedial college courses so they can graduate and enroll at college level English and Math. - Liberal Arts continues to be the most popular area of study indicating many of our students are looking to pursue advanced degrees.
+- Providing all the certificates and degrees that current resources allow to meet workforce projections as issued by the State of Hawaii and County of Maui reports. - Nurse Aide Training meets the high workforce demand in the health care industry. - Addition of the Therapeutic Activity Aide Certificate Program, with curriculum developed on Molokai, is an innovative approach to developing workforce opportunity and satisfying the growing health care needs of the rural Molokai community. - County of Maui Molokai Community Plan places strong emphasis on the growth and support of agriculture, which the MCC Molokai Farm can help to facilitate. - Strong community support and initial planning occurring in creating educational opportunities for those interested in "Green Jobs." - Federally funded programs assisting high school students taking remedial college courses so they can graduate and enroll at college level English and Math. - Liberal Arts continues to be the most popular area of study indicating many of our students are looking to pursue advanced degrees.
 This has been confirmed by the Molokai Education Center counselors who are transitioning far more students into bachelors programs than previously. - The Human Services program met the need for Educational Assistants (EA) to earn associate degrees by 2006 in order to retain employment. - The University Center, Maui continues to meet students demand for a variety of upper division coursework. - The State of Hawaii Workforce Development Office is looking to UH Community Colleges to provide training to address the projected labor shortage in Hawaii. - Community Colleges will play an integral role in increasing the skill level of incumbent workers through short-term classes and degree programs.
-For example, Maui CC, Molokai has partnered with RDP to offer a series of just in time computer training. - SSH and FTE are at an all time high at Maui CC, Molokai in the 2008-2009 academic year. - The unduplicated student count in the 2007-2008 academic year set a record for the
+For example, Maui CC, Molokai has partnered with RDP to offer a series of just in time computer training.